AdaNguyenx/interviews/README.md

   * Assuming you have a pointer to the node right before the one you want to insert or delete
     * Insert: `O(1)`
     * Delete: `O(1)`
-* "Runner" Technique: iterate throh the linked list with two pointers simultaneously, with one ahead of the other
+* "Runner" Technique: iterate through the linked list with two pointers simultaneously, with one ahead of the other
 * Singly-linked list:
 ```python
 class Node(object):